-You can also manually cycle through the available input sources.
+You can also manually cycle through the available input signals.

-- Press SOURCE on the projector or remote control.
-A source selection bar displays. - Press ▲ /▼ until your desired signal is selected and press Mode/enter on the projector or ENTER on the remote control.
+- 1. Press SOURCE on the projector or remote control.
+A source selection bar displays. - 2.
+Press ▲ /▼ until your desired signal is selected and press ENTER on the projector or remote control.